dainst/idai-field/desktop/src/manual/manual.en.md

 <p align="center"><img src="images/en/resources/navpath.png" alt="Navigation path"/></p>

-### Management
+### Manage resources

-Resources in the list can be selected by clicking; by holding down the Ctrl/Cmd or Shift key, multiple resources can be selected simultaneously.
+Resources in the list can be selected by clicking.
+By holding down the Ctrl/Cmd or Shift key, multiple resources can be selected simultaneously.
 Right clicking one or more selected resources in the list opens a context menu providing the following options:

 * *Edit*: Opens the editor (also available by doubleclicking the resource entry in the list)
+* *Link images*: Opens a window where images can be linked to the selected resource or linked images can be removed.
 * *Move*: Allows removing resources from their current context and assigning them to another parent resource
 * *Delete*: Removes resources after a security check (optionally, you can also delete all images that are exclusively linked to the resources you want to delete)